spatialos/gdk-for-unity/docs/modules/build-system/cli.md

 - `buildWorkerTypes`: REQUIRED.
 The type of the worker to build.
 - `buildEnvironment`: REQUIRED.
 The target for the worker build.
 Either `local` or `cloud`.
 - `scriptingBackend`: Optional.
 Which scripting backend to use for the build.
 Either `mono` or `il2cpp`.
 If ommitted, this defaults to `mono`.
 - `buildTargetFilter`: Optional.
 A comma delimited list of build targets to filter for.
-For example, "win, macos".
+For example, "win,macos".
 If ommitted, this defaults to all targets for the given environment.

 ## Example